 Evaluation of known endometriosis with MRI requires a slightly different protocol to a routine pelvic MRI (see Pelvic MRI protocol: routine), and should probably be reserved for known cases of endometriosis rather than for the assessment of pelvic pain.

-IV buscopan is administered to reduce bowel peristalsis and hence improve image quality.
+IV (or IM) Buscopan is administered to reduce bowel peristalsis and hence improve image quality.

 A good protocol involves: